 This course covers a wide range of industrial electronics, components, and applications.
 The components discussed include industrial switches, relays, analog/digital sensors, and a full range of thyristors.
 This course also includes a study of residential wiring including 2 phase and 3 phase power, industrial control schematics, motor and generator theory, and programmable logic controllers (PLC)'s with applications in manufacturing.
 Shop safety, especially around high voltages is stressed throughout the course.
-Towards the end of the course, students will be given a "Benchmark Lab" - a culmination of what was presented in the ELT1005 class.
-The grade for this lab will count as one-half of the course lab grade.
+Towards the end of the course, students will be given a "Benchmark Lab".
 Upon completion of this course, students should be familiar with the various components common in residential and industrial electronics and should be able to read basic wiring diagrams.

-AVN2001 - Aerospace Soldering and Inspection | 4.5 Semester Credit Hours (60.5 Hours Didactic, 63 Hours Lab)
+AVN2001LEC - Aerospace Soldering and Inspection Lecture | 2 Semester Credit Hours (60.5 Hours Didactic)

-Prerequisite: ELT1001
+Prerequisite: ELT1001LEC, ELT1001LAB